 Making Small Batch Paruppu Usili

-• To a pressure cooker, add 2 tsp oil, 2 cups of chopped beans and place the patties on top of the beans
+- To a pressure cooker, add 2 tsp oil, 1 tbsp water, 2 cups of chopped beans and place the patties on top of the beans

-• This elminiates using a steamer, and cooks the vegetable and usili together.
+- This eliminates using a steamer, and cooks the vegetable and usili together.
 In this way, it will take you less than 15 minutes to make the dish

 This is one of MOST favourite things to make and eat.
 I did not learn this recipe at home despite eating it very often.
 After I moved out and really craved it, I read it on several blogs and realized one thing – it was literally the same recipe shared in multiple ways!
 You do not need a seperate recipe for beans paruppu usilli and cluster beans paruppu usilli.
 The process is the same.
 Trust me, this may look LONG but once you do it – it’s so simple!